nasa/GeneLab_Data_Processing/Methyl-Seq/Pipeline_GL-DPPD-7113_Versions/GL-DPPD-7113.md

 > **NOTE**
-> If using RNA, the `--hisat2` flag is added instead of `--bowtie2`, which specifies using the splice-aware aligner [HISAT2](https://github.com/DaehwanKimLab/hisat2#hisat2), and the outputs will include 8 `*ht2` files in separate sub-directories along with each reference-genome conversion.
+> If processing RNA Methylation Sequencing data, the `--hisat2` flag is added instead of `--bowtie2`, which specifies using the splice-aware aligner
+  [HISAT2](https://github.com/DaehwanKimLab/hisat2#hisat2), and the outputs will include 8 `*ht2` files in separate sub-directories along with each reference-genome conversion.